souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ## Syntax

 In the following, we define type declarations in Souffle more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
-The syntax diagrams were produced using [Bottlecaps](https://www.bottlecaps.de/rr/ui).
+The syntax diagrams were produced with [Bottlecaps](https://www.bottlecaps.de/rr/ui).

 ### Type Declaration